-It is the responsibility of the teacher to use appropriate resources and align their teaching to the appropriate standards and curriculum.
-It is the responsibility of the school principal to ensure each teacher has access to appropriate resources and aligns their teaching to the appropriate standards and curriculum.
+The teacher is responsible for using appropriate resources and aligning their teaching to appropriate standards and curriculum.
+The school principal is responsible for ensuring each teacher has access to appropriate resources and aligns their teaching to appropriate standards and curriculum.
 It is the responsibility of the Department of Catholic Schools and school principals to maintain a long-range plan for curriculum development based on standards, data collection, and instructional goals.